asierra/Metagrafica/mg.1.md

 `GNPATH n x y name`
 :  Generates the path `name` (a string you define) with `n` points with an initial point `x y` using the path matrix PT.
 Once created, the path can be used as `&name`.

+`GNPATHBZ path name`
+`GNPATHSP path name`
+:  Using points in a path complete either a set of bezier segments or spline and stores it in the path `&name`.

 `TICKS n x y`
 :  Generates parallel lines and position them according with the PP matrix, with the parameters: number of lines *n*, generative vector `x y`.